getfem/getfem/doc/sphinx/source/tutorial/thermo_coupling.rst

 ========== ===========================================================================

-In C++ and with the Python interface, an external graphical post-processor has to be used (for instance, gmsh, Mayavi2 or Paraview).
+In C++ and with the Python interface, an external graphical post-processor has to be used (for instance, gmsh, Mayavi2, PyVista or Paraview).
 With Scilab and Matlab interfaces, the internal plot facilities can be used (see the result :ref:`tut-fig-meshthermo`).

 Definition of finite element methods and integration method